davidekunno93/things-to-do-app-frontend/README.md

-*dump folder that you can restore tasks from space man mascot don't confirm if dump tasks just do it option in account settings
+*dump folder that you can restore tasks from space man mascot don't confirm if dump tasks just do it option in account settings notes edit shouldn't disappear if you edit notes in taskbar and delete all text?

 Feedback